 - Add the chopped vegetables to a glass jar or other nonreactive container, such as a ceramic dish.

 - Pour the vinegar, salt and sugar mixture over the vegetables, being sure not to burn yourself or overfill the container.

 - The jar will be hot.
 Carefully secure the lid of the container and move to the refrigerator to cool.

-- You can use any mix of relatively hard vegetables such as cucumber, carrot, celery, onion, garlic, spicy or sweet peppers, radish, cauliflower… really, I haven’t tried anything yet that does not pass the test.
+- You can use any mix of relatively hard vegetables such as cucumber, carrot, celery, onion, garlic, spicy or sweet peppers, radish, and cauliflower.

 - I would not recommend using softer vegetables like lettuces.

 - Use caution when handling hot liquid.
 The jar will also become hot once the liquid is poured in.

 - The flavor of these pickles will intensify over time.
 They are delicious right away but try them again in 2 to 3 days!

 - Be sure to use any pickles with onion or garlic within 2 weeks for food safety.
 Batches with no onion or garlic can be safely consumed up to 4 weeks later.